FiearTheWolfdog/PZ-WS-to-Server/README.md

 - Prefer grabbing downloads from the Releases page when available:
 	- https://github.com/FiearTheWolfdog/PZ-WS-to-Server/releases
-- Download the `Fiears PZ WS to Server.exe` asset.
+- Download the `PZ Dedi Serv and Mod Manager.exe` asset.
 It’s a single portable file—no installer.
 - To update: close the app, replace the EXE in your folder, and re-open.
 Your data files in that folder will be reused.

 ## Changelog